|

 was led from the court to prison.

-appeals were heard by the Chief Justice of the Federal Court, Tun Mohd Eusoff
+Justice of the Federal Court, Tun Mohd

-Chin, the Chief Judge of
+Eusoff Chin, the Chief Judge

 Execution.

-set for dawn on
+The hangings were set for dawn on Friday, the 2nd of

 It is normal practice in